sagi21805/LearnixOS-Book/src/Introduction.md

 If you are not coming from a low level programming knowledge that's fine!

 Just make sure you know this stuff or learn it as you read.
-Also, if in any place in this book I take some things for granted, please, open an issue [here](https://github.com/sagi21805/LearnixOS-Book) and let me know so I can explain it better.
+Also, if in any place of this book I take some things for granted, please, open an issue [here](https://github.com/sagi21805/LearnixOS-Book) and let me know so I can explain it better.

 Some base knowledge that you will need to have: